nic-ad/shoutout_backend/README.md

 1. Say "log messages" in the test channel
    - Case sensitive

+### Local development workflow

+When starting your local app, a websocket connection is established between your app and the Slack bot.
+If multiple connections are established due to multiple developers are starting their local apps, [https://api.slack.com/apis/connections/socket-implement#connections](there is no guarantee) which local app will receive the events from the Slack bot.

+Because of this limitation, [Slack recommends](https://github.com/slackapi/bolt-python/issues/548#issuecomment-994110673) creating a separate copy of the app for each developer working on the project.
+In your `.env` file, you will find variations of the `LOG_PATTERN` and `TEST_PATTERN` keys that will make sure your test shoutout messages go to the intended local server.

 ## Running the web API

 1. Start the server with `node web`.
 To start it in watch mode (listens for changes), run `npm install nodemon -g --force